defo-project/ech-dev-utils/README.md

 - [nssdoech.sh](scripts/nssdoech.sh) tests ECH using an NSS client build (mostly helped with interop)
-- [bssl-oss-test.sh](scripts/bssl-oss-test.sh) tests ECH using a boringssl client build (mostly helped with interop)
+- [bssl-oss-test.sh](scripts/bssl-oss-test.sh) tests ECH using a boringssl build (mostly helped with interop)
 - [dnsname.sh](scripts/dnsname.sh) decodes a DNS wire format encoding of a DNS name (just a useful snippet, not so much for using in anger)